Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 So, what steps do you need to consider to write an excellent tender response?

+Not sure where to start when it comes to writing a tender response?
 Here are my top tips for putting together a tender that will help you win work.

 Read the whole tender before you start writing

 Before you put pen to paper, you need to read the tender application and all the attached materials.
+While it might be tempting to just dive in and get started on the bid writing process, this never leads to a good outcome.

 Read every single document from start to finish, making notes as you go.
+This can be on paper or on your computer, whichever works best for you.

 Price vs quality